Long Island Personal Injury Lawyer

 If you suffered a personal injury through no fault of your own, you may already suspect that you have legal options to seek monetary recovery from those responsible.
 What you might not know is who that responsible party is.

-Some personal injury situations may point blame fairly clearly.
+Some personal injury situations may point to blame fairly clearly.
 For instance, if you were injured in a violent assault, the aggressor would be the liable party.
 However, there are a number of circumstances where liability might not be clear.

 One common example where liability may be complicated is in the area of premises liability.
 Property owners owe a duty of care to their guests, which is a critical element of any personal injury claim.
-However, property owners may offload this responsibility to other entities through contractual agreement.
+However, property owners may offload this responsibility to other entities through contractual agreements.

 Other situations that may involve issues with identifying liability include multi-vehicle collisions, product defects, and construction accidents.
 If you are not sure who to sue for your damages, speak to a Long Island personal injury attorney first about your options.

 The complaint must be filed with the correct court.
 Not all courts are the same, and only specific courts may hear your case.
 Finding the right court requires us to figure out which court has jurisdiction.
 Jurisdiction may be determined by the type of case you are filing, where the personal injury occurred, where you live, and where the defendant lives.
-Jurisdictional issues can be tricky to sort out, and our Long Island personal injury attorneys can help you.
+Jurisdictional issues can be tricky to sort out, and our personal injury attorneys can help you.

 Once your complaint is filed with the proper court, we must notify the defendant and any other parties involved in the lawsuit.
 They must be given a chance to review the complaint and respond.
 If they respond by denying your claims, we move another step closer to a trial.
 If they do not respond, we can ask the court to issue a default judgment in your favor.